Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Experiments

 \textbf{Quantitative comparisons on the L3F dataset.} We also evaluated the ability of different methods to handle extremely low-light data on the L3F \cite{lamba2020harnessing} dataset, which was captured by the Lytro Illum camera.
-Specifically, L3F-20, L3F-50, and L3F-100 datasets were captured by reducing the exposure time to $20^{-1}$, $50^{-1}$, and $100^{-1}$ of the reference time, respectively. \if 0 \JHdel{we list two results of MSPnet and MSPnet* respectively.
-The unfair results of MSPnet* are excluded from the performance comparison, as the test set was mistakenly employed as the validation set during multiple training iterations.} \fi Our approach achieves the best performance on all L3F datasets, demonstrating the advantage of the proposed framework to enhance extremely low-light data. \\
+Specifically, L3F-20, L3F-50, and L3F-100 datasets were captured by reducing the exposure time to $20^{-1}$, $50^{-1}$, and $100^{-1}$ of the reference time, respectively.
+As shown in Table \ref{tab:my-table2}, our approach achieves the best performance on all L3F datasets, demonstrating the advantage of the proposed framework to enhance extremely low-light data.

 \textbf{Visual comparisons.} Fig. \ref{fig:synresults} and Fig. \ref{fig:l3fresults} show the visual comparisons of enhanced LF images by different methods.
 It can be observed that our method produces better visual results than all the compared methods under all tasks.
 Specifically, our method can produce sharper edges at the occlusion boundaries and better high-frequency details at texture regions than other approaches.
 Moreover, the visual effects and overall brightness of our results are closest to the ground truth.
-As shown in Fig. \ref{fig:synresults}, Ours and Ours-\textit{D} can enhance the low-light data with intense noise and obtain clear images. \\
+As shown in Fig. \ref{fig:synresults}, Ours and Ours-\textit{D} can enhance the low-light data with intense noise and obtain clear images.
+For the LF images with great challenges, such as extremely low light or noise, all the results (including Ours) inevitably suffer from a local color distortion.